 Whether in a European "Salon", or in an Indian "Adda", the tradition to come together and unpick the issues of the day is an old one.
 But the reality is that in our modern world, it's not done well enough.

-We have launched the Adda as a direct response to the sheer levels of noise that the disruption of COVID-19 has brought globally.
-2020 was a year to reflect and we've seen the need to create safe spaces, somewhere to share ideas, critique constructively and to have inclusive conversations about uncomfortable, interconnected and messy topics.
+We launched the Adda as a direct response to the sheer levels of noise that the disruption of COVID-19 brought globally.
+During the last few years we've seen the need to create safe spaces, somewhere to share ideas, critique constructively and to have inclusive conversations about uncomfortable, interconnected and messy topics.
 Only then can we tackle the challenges that we face, and do it collaboratively.

 Small so that we can share & learn intimately - this isn't a numbers game, it's about the depth of the experience.